szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 ### Make Whirlwind and Evasion grant once 3 uses of the Improved variants (2270)

 As it says.
 This is a new way of resolving this widely recognized dumb design.
-The HLAS are replaced as follows:
+The HLAs are replaced as follows:

 - Evasion → Unlock Evasion (grants 3 uses of Improved Evasion, now just called Evasion)
 - Improved Evasion → Evasion: Additional Use (grants another use, if desired)